Pipeline¶

 Remove PCR duplicates? (yes/no) [yes]: yes

-Remove PCR duplicates method: [picard]: picard
+Remove PCR duplicates method: [picard/samtools]: picard

 Do you have spikein? (yes/no) [no]: yes